All cats are born with the ability to jump. In fact, have you ever come across a cat that doesn’t jump?

 Some cat breeds are more clever though, and the Maine Coon is one of these amazing creatures.
 So, can Maine Coons jump?

 Yes, Maine Coons can jump.
 They descend from semi-wild cats, known for having impressive jumping skills.
-Maine Coons are very muscular and strong, but will only jump if they have too.
+Maine Coons are muscular and strong, but will only jump if they have to.
 This is because Maine Coons are an intelligent cat breed who will find easier routes to the top, rather than exerting their energy jumping straight up!

-There are many factors to take into consideration when considering a cats ability to jump.
+There are many factors to take into consideration when considering a cat’s ability to jump.
 This article shall focus on the following: